oliviermartin7/LidarForFuel/README.md

 21:"FMA" : Fuel Mass Area.
 Needed to compute bulk density from PAD

 22:"date" : Date of the point cloud based on the laz file.

+23:"Cover" : Cover based on the ratio between first return above canopy (2 m by default) and total number first return.

 The 150 following band correspond to bulk density in each layer of depth corresponding the depth set by the user with the argument "d".